Symbol of Sacrifice: Release and reception

 Symbol of Sacrifice was first screened on 27 March 1918 at the Town Hall and the Palladium Theatre in Johannesburg.
 The film enjoyed a record three-week run at the latter before being shown in theatres across South Africa.
 Benefits screenings for pro-imperial charities were held at African Theatres Trust venues in the dominion.
 The film was hugely popular with South African audiences.
-The 8-reel film ran to more than two hours in duration.
-It was distributed by P. Davis & Sons.
+The 8-reel film ran to more than two hours in duration and was distributed by P. Davis & Sons.
+It was AFP's most ambitious film to date and was regarded as particularly lavish for historical epics of the time; it was advertised as "the world's biggest battle picture".
 During publicity for the film AFP put forward a man claiming to be named Jones and a Victoria Cross-winning veteran from Rorke's Drift.
 This cannot have been the case as both Victoria Cross winners from that battle by the name of Jones (Robert Jones and William Jones) were dead by 1918.

-The film was the first to feature the Anglo-Zulu War.
-It was AFP's most ambitious film to date and was regarded as particularly lavish for historical epics of the time.
-It was judged to be pro-British Empire, and was noted to focus extensively on the Union Flag as a symbol of the Empire.
-The film was noted as portraying the war as marking the transition of the Zulu people from warriors to workers.
-It was also thought to promote cooperation between the British and the Boers.
-Shaw's influence gave the film a pro-Allied stance and it was regarded in contemporary press coverage as reinvigorating South African support for the First World War.

-The film has been commended by modern writers for using black actors in roles more complex than that of a simple servant or savage.
-Contemporary critics were less positive, with one lamenting "that men who were then savages have been endowed with sentiments far beyond their stage of development".
+Less than half of the film survives, partly because prints were cut up to allow sequences to be reused in new films.
+The South African National Film, Video and Sound Archive in Pretoria has only fragments remaining in its collection as the original Nitrocellulose film had degraded before it was transferred to more modern media.
+Most of the Isandlwana scenes were lost, though footage of the battles of Rorke's Drift, Hlobane and Ulundi remain.
+After Symbol of Sacrifice AFP focussed on documentaries and continuing dramas until 1931 when it released Sarie Marais, about a Boer prisoner of war in the Second Boer War, and Moedertjie about a Boer farm boy who migrates to a city and becomes involved in crime, some of the earliest films in the Afrikaans language.
+Their next epic historical drama was 1938's Die Bou van ’n Nasie a government-commissioned film about the history of South Africa.
+It continued to make Afrikaans newsreels, shorts and feature films until 1959 when it was bought by the American Twentieth Century-Fox Film Corporation.